The cost of EU corruption: To put that figure into a global context it could end world hunger

-Italian police have broken and dismantled a assive Mafia operation in Sicily which had been defrauding the European Union of millions of euros in funds destined to farmers.
+Italian police have broken and dismantled a massive Mafia operation in Sicily which had been defrauding the European Union of millions of euros in funds destined to farmers.

 A total of 94 people were arrested in early-morning raids and 151 agricultural businesses tied to Mafia members were seized, authorities said during a press conference in the northeast city of Messina.